80 8th Ave #600, New York, NY 10011

 Fortunately, an effective treatment for borderline personality disorder is available—Dialectical Behavior Therapy (DBT).

-Borderline Personality Disorder Therapy Can Help You Create A Life Worth Living
+Can Therapy Help You Build A Life Worth Living With BPD?

 As someone with borderline personality disorder symptoms, you might have tried counseling before with little to no success, making you skeptical that therapy can help.
 However, giving DBT a chance can be life-changing.
 Once you build trust with a therapist, you can learn a multitude of life skills that address the behaviors associated with BPD.